pamelatech/ACRminprofile/MinACRProfile-0.1.md

  * __ACR Response__:  the portion of a returned federated assertion that are set as a direct result of an ACR Request.
  * __Claim__: A unit of descriptive information with a name and value.
 Analogous to attribute.
  * __End-User__: The human that the subject represents.
+ * __Essential Claim__: "A claim specified by the Client as being necessary to ensure a smooth authorization experience for the specific task requested by the End-User".
  * __Evidence__: Information used to corroborate or explain how a security control was executed.
  * __IDP (Identity Provider)__: An entity that determines the end user's authentication context and issues an assertion.
 Bi-protocol term.
 See [SAML §3.4] and [OIDC §1.2].
  * __RP (Relying Party)__: An entity that receives and validates an assertion.
-Used interchangeably with SP (Service Provider).
+Used interchangeably with SP (Service Provider) and Client.
 See [SAML §3.4] and [OIDC §1.2]
  * __Security Control__:  A named and defined safeguard used to mitigate risk of misuse, fraud or attack.
  * __Subject, sub__: Identifier shared between IDP and RP, expected to be unique for the RP with respect to the IDP.
  * __Unsolicited Assertion__: an assertion arrives at an RP that is not the result of an authentication request.
 This type of assertion occurs in [SAML2] and is the result of IDP-initiated federation.
+ * __Voluntary Claim__: "Claim specified by the Client as being useful but not Essential for the specific task requested by the End-User".
+See [OIDC §1.2]

- ## Use of Analogous Terms
+ ### Use of Analogous Terms
 Where differing terms exist in each protocol, an analogous relation is defined in the terminology section above.
 In any case discussing over-the-wire protocol interactions, protocol-correct terms will be used.
-For the purposes of this document, the terms IDP, RP, assertion, and claim should be considered as universal and their analogous terms understood from the Terminology section.
+For the purposes of this document, the terms IDP, RP, assertion, and claim will be used throughout the document.

+## High Level Architecture
 ![image](https://github.com/pamelatech/ACRminprofile/assets/2591320/5398d172-5a54-46bf-b79b-3f168c53abb5)

-## Concepts without a Direct Cross-protocol Equivalent

-There are three in-scope areas where the protocols do not exactly match:
+## SAML 2.0 Authentication Context Non-Recommended Features
+This minimum interoperabilty profile explicitly does not attempt to alter SAML 2.0 functionality, however there is a small set of SAML 2.0 functionality that is explicitly not part of the interoperability profile and should be avoided by implementers:
+ * Comparison operators (minimum, maximim, exist)
+ * Authentication Context Declaration References

 ### Voluntary ACR Claims
 [OIDC] formalized the concept of  a “voluntary” authentication context claim; there is no matching normative concept existing in [SAML2], but any IDP that includes an ACR claim in an assertion that was not asked for is treating the ACR as voluntary.
 Any claim can be explicitly marked as voluntary or essential in [OIDC], but the acr claim is voluntary by default.
 There are three different circumstances where an ACR claim is considered voluntary: